1982 Busch 500: Race report

 It took almost two hours and fifty minutes for Darrell Waltrip to defeat Bobby Allison and 29 other American-born drivers in front of an audience of 30,000 spectators.
 This would make him equal to Cale Yarborough in the number of wins at Bristol Speedway up to this point.
 Notable crew chiefs attending this race included Larry McReynolds, Dale Inman, Kirk Shelmerdine, Jeff Hammond, Jabe Thomas, Waddell Wilson, Jake Elder and Junie Donlavey.

 Kyle Petty scored a last-place finish due to an engine problem on the second lap of this 500-lap race.
 Tim Richmond earned the pole position with a speed of 112.507 mph.
 Almost ¾ of a second would separate Allison from Waltrip at the finish.
 Three cautions occurred for 15 laps.
 Only seven vehicles would fail to finish the race.
 Other notable drivers in this race included J.D.
 McDuffie, Dale Earnhardt, and D.K.
 Ulrich.

-The final pole of Tim Richmond's career would occur at this race while Al Loquasto would end his NASCAR racing career after this race.
+The first pole of Tim Richmond's career would occur at this race while Al Loquasto would end his NASCAR racing career after this race.
 After the end of this race, Bobby Allison would take a slim lead over Terry Labonte for championship points.